LLOADD.CONF(5) File Formats Manual LLOADD.CONF(5)

 importance that it is protected carefully.

-When using Mozilla NSS, TLSCertificateKeyFile specifies
+When using Mozilla NSS, TLSCertificateKeyFile specifies the

-for the certificate specified with TLSCertificateFile.
+the certificate specified with TLSCertificateFile.
+The

-protection for the cert/key database.
+for the cert/key database.
 For example, if

 TLSCACertificatePath specifies /etc/openldap/certdb as the